borgestrand/sdr-widget/AW_readme.txt

 or as part of some kind of AVR(32) Studio package.

 Beware that Atmel's AVR32 toolchain and tools are frequently updated and replaced.
-When you download it, make sure you keep your instal files.
+When you download it, make sure you keep your install files.
 Upgrading to a new AVR32 toolchain can be a bit risky, and you should take care when installing or changing it.
 For both Linux and Windows (Cygwin) the project root Makefile will call the script make-widget. make-widget will look at known